 So what does spring bring to the farm?
-Well, we have lots of baby animals being born and hatched in the barn.
-We will open to the public for farm visitors on May 4th and we will be doing school tours in both May and June.
+Easter is on it’s way.
+We will open for our RTBF Easter Eggs-pereince Saturday March 28th, Friday April 3rd, Saturday 4th and Monday 6th.
+Book online at roundthebendfarm.com to reserve a day and time.
+We have lots of baby animals being born and hatched in the barn.
 We all love the cute and cuddly barn babies, and are always surprised how fast they grow.
 To think in one short year a baby goat or sheep is full grown and can have a baby of its own.
 Chicks and ducklings are full grown at 26 weeks and start laying eggs.
 And. rabbits can have babies at 6 months.
 Life in the animal world goes much quicker than you think.
 Often farm visitors ask where the baby animals are, not realizing they are right in front of them but are the same size as the adults.

 Spring is time for seeding.
 We are filling our greenhouses first and then when the soil warms up outside and there is no risk of frost, we will be filling up the fields.
 But first we wait for the asparagus.
 It is a perennial, so doesn’t need to be planted, but when it stays warm outside, and there is no longer the risk of frost, it will start to pop out of the ground.
 Fun fact: asparagus can grown an inch an hour on warm sunny days, and will be picked first thing in the morning and last thing in the evening to keep up with it.